 Returned to the human figure as an image, these works explore permeability between humans and the “outside world”.

-Couldn’t resist ending this series by defaulting to my endless fascination with human/animal figures.
-After all, QP is just verifying what we humans have known in our DNA all along – there are no boundaries: not between mind & body, body & soul or humans & the rest of the world.
+QP reinforces my fascination with human/animal figures because it verifies what humans have known in our DNA all along – there are no boundaries: not between mind & body, body & soul or humans & the rest of the world.